axllent/silverstripe-weblog/docs/en/Configuration.md

-# Configuring SilverStripe Weblog
+# Configuring Silverstripe Weblog

 In your CMS you need to add a `Blog` page, in which you will be able to add Blog Posts.

-To adjust the number of blog enties listed per page, edit the page's settings (Blog posts per page, default 10).
+To adjust the number of blog entries listed per page, edit the page's settings (Blog posts per page, default 10).

 Make sure your user is either `ADMIN`, or is part of the `CMS_ACCESS_Weblog` group.

 ## Templating

-SilverStripe Weblog comes with a very simplistic template and you are going to need to customise this for your own website.
+Silverstripe Weblog comes with a very simplistic template and you are going to need to customise this for your own website.

 ### Main templates